6. Moving and querying motors#

 Querying position

-The position of any motor can be queried with a command line like
+The position of a motor can be queried with a command line like

 %w xafs_y